sefamelek/CombinedAutomationProject-TY/readme.md

 - Tabs are clicked one by one
 - The first components are clicked
 - It is logged the first 4 products and whether the images of these products are received

-**PS:** The best practice for UI automation scenarios is using parametric browsers to run the tests and checking whether the pages are loaded when switching between pages 😊